-Bio: Byron Agapay attended Western Oregon University (WOU), where he completed his BS in biology and a minor in health before coming to University of Western States (UWS).
-While at WOU, Byron enjoyed working with the admissions office, providing tours and information to prospective students, which is why you can now find him giving tours to prospective chiropractic students at the UWS campus.
-Since his second term in the DC program, Byron has been very involved with the associated student body (ASB), coordinating events and overseeing club activities on and off campus.
-After Byron has completed his program, he dreams of owning his own multidisciplinary practice, while also giving back to the profession by educating future chiropractic physicians and passing on the plethora of information that is currently being passed onto him.
+Bio: Byron Ethan Agapay, DC attended Western Oregon University (WOU), where he completed his BS in biology and a minor in health before coming to University of Western States (UWS).
+While at WOU, Byron enjoyed working with the admissions office, providing tours and information to prospective students, which led him to serve as a student ambassador during his time at UWS.
+Beginning in his second term in the DC program, Byron was involved in the UWS Associated Student Body (ASB), coordinating events and overseeing club activities on and off campus.

-What is your favorite part about attending UWS as a student?
+What is your favorite memory from your time as a UWS student?

 I don’t think I could choose just one memory from my time as a UWS student!
 I guess you could boil all of my favorite memories down to my classmates.
 Whether we were out in the town celebrating the end of finals, or studying in the late hours at the library, my favorite memories about UWS include my friends and how they added so much value to my education.

 How did your time at UWS prepare you for your career and life?

 From day one we were told to “get your hands on as many people as you can” and UWS provided so many opportunities for education and growth in that manner.
 While the school curriculum succeeded in educating us, UWS helped prepare us for real life patient interactions.
 Open lab hours, various clubs, and very helpful colleagues/TAs made it easy to feel comfortable in practice.

 What is a piece of advice you’d offer to current UWS chiropractic students?